sungminkg/sungminkg.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m a M.S. student in Electrical and Computer Engineering (Machine Learning & Data Science Track) at University of Southern California.
-I am also currently working with Professor Sunwoo Lee.
+I’m a M.S. student in Electrical and Computer Engineering (Machine Learning & Data Science Track) at the University of Southern California.

 My research focuses in Distributed AI and Efficient Machine Learning.
 I am particularly interested in reducing communication and computation costs in federated learning, and leveraging foundation models through parameter-efficient fine-tuning on limited resources.
+I am also currently working with Professor Sunwoo Lee.

 Before studying at USC, I earned my Bachelor’s degree in Electronic Engineering and Artificial Intelligence from Sogang University in South Korea.
 I worked with Professor Hongseok Kim, focusing on algorithmic research and the implementation of federated learning.